-My name is Courtenay, and I am a Registered Clinical Counsellor (#12891), nature-based therapist, and herbalist.
+My name is Courtenay, and I am a Registered Clinical Counsellor (#12891), nature-based therapist, and trauma specialist.
 I was born and raised on the traditional, unceded and ancestral territory of the Snuneymuxw nation, on Vancouver Island.
-I am a fourth generation Canadian with settler ancestry: I have British and Welsh ancestral lines on my maternal side and Italian, Scottish, and Austrian ancestry on my paternal side.
-I currently live on the traditional territory of the Tsimshian People, where I feel so grateful to connect, learn and play on (and with) this incredible land.
+I am a fourth generation Canadian with settler ancestry: I have British and Welsh ancestral lines on my maternal side and Italian and Scottish ancestry on my paternal side.
+I currently live on the traditional territory of the Tsimshian People in Terrace, BC where I feel so grateful to connect, learn and play on (and with) this incredible land.

 My passion lies in supporting people to boldly embody their deepest sense of Self and purpose, and I do so through collaboration with the Earth, body, mind, and spirit.
 We all have an innate capacity to grow and heal, and the therapeutic process can help us to access this internal wisdom.
 As Leonard Cohen wrote, "there is a crack in everything... that's where the light gets in" - and, it is often in the places where we have been wounded or hurt that our unique gifts and life purpose are revealed.
 When we attend to our pain with skillful care and compassion, we become more able to connect with our life force and rise to our potential.

 I believe that one of the most radical acts we can take is to show up as our authentic Selves, and share our unique gifts in the world.
 Right now, more than ever, our planet and society are depending on this!
 As Marianne Williamson says, "as we let our own light shine, we unconsciously give others permission to do the same.
 As we're liberated from our own fear, our presence automatically liberates others."
 Let me guide you through this liberation process, to connect to your wholeness and come home to your true nature!

 To learn more about my counselling approach, click here.